killermann/samk.blog/content/2020/sockpuppets-vox-populi/index.md

 But otherwise, we really have to figure things out for ourselves.

-And that's the third snafu: beyond our personal account, and what the people we trust say, there's no _absolutely_ true source of information we can fall back on, definitely not one that's easy to access.
+And that's the third snafu: beyond our personal account, and what the people we trust say, there's no _absolutely_ true source of information we can fall back on in every situation, definitely not one that's easy to access.

 ## The Death of the Vox Populi